php-http/documentation/components/client-common.rst

     );

     $batchResult = $client->sendRequests($requests);

+..versionadded:: 2.0
+    ``BatchClient`` is final since version 2.0.
+You can typehint the ``BatchClientInterface`` to allow mocking the client in unit tests.

 The ``BatchResult`` itself is an object that contains responses for all requests sent.
 It provides methods that give appropriate information based on a given request::